-- (a) Except for those persons choosing a lifetime self-exclusion, removal from the self-exclusion shall be automatic upon expiration of the period of self-exclusion specified under Section 2(c)(2) above. - (b) Upon the expiration of the self-exclusion period, the Commission shall delete the name of the person from the self-exclusion list and notify each casino of such deletion from the list as set out in Section 3(a) and (b) above.
-(Adopted:03/25/1999; Amended: 09/21/00; Amended: 09/24/03.)
+- (a) Except for those persons choosing a lifetime self-exclusion, removal from the self-exclusion shall be automatic upon expiration of the period of self-exclusion specified under Section 2(c)(2) above. - (b) Upon the expiration of the self-exclusion period, the Commission shall delete the name of the person from the self-exclusion list and make that information available to the casinos. notify each easino of such deletion from the list as set out in Section 3(a) and (b) above.
+(Adopted:03/25/1999; Amended: 09/21/2000; Amended: 09/24/2003.)